 For many years I’ve classified myself as a Visual Mapper.

-And for those who use a term and definition of visual mapping arbitrarily, here’s one definition of many.
+And for those who use their personal definition of visual mapping arbitrarily, here’s one definition of many.

 “Visual Mapping is a multiple formats approach to graphical thinking, expressing and doing”.